-Your project should demonstrate your ability to take input from at least one button (or other sensor), capture that information by phone, and do something with it.
+You should make a case for why this is an assistive technology of some sort.
 For example, you could build a door opening sensor (using a button or proximity sensor) that causes your phone to announce the door was opened, or a single switch control for scrolling or tabbing through a web page, or a capacitive sensor that captures a log of how often a cane is used.

 There are lots of really great examples online of arduino based projects, arduino projects that involve smartphones, and arduino projects that involve 3D printing or laser cutting.
 Many of them are too complex for the expectations of this project, though they might help to inspire final projects, or give you ideas for something simple you can do in a week.
 Here is a sample:

 - Thingiverse items tagged with Arduino.
 Some examples: